jxxcarlson/elm-platform-worker-example/README.md

-This is a little experiment to learn how to use Elm's `Platform.worker` and a simple command-line interface.
+This is a little experiment to learn how to use Elm's `Platform.worker` and make a simple command-line interface for it.

 **Installation and use:**